Progress Report January 2022

 Apart from the disappointing graphics, this game’s release exposed several issues with yuzu, and has even helped us fix long standing issues that affected many more games.

-bunnei fixed a deadlock found in the code used to migrate threads among the cores , which caused some noteworthy softlocks present in Pokémon Legends: Arceus.
+bunnei fixed a deadlock found in the code used to , which caused some noteworthy softlocks present in Pokémon Legends: Arceus.

 The problem can be summarised as follows: One thread (thread A) would be waiting for another one (thread B) to release a lock, and conversely, thread B would be waiting for thread A to release another lock, resulting in a deadlock.